U.S. Army Garrison Livorno Camp Darby

 Due to the closure of Livorno High School, students in grades nine-12 have the following educational options: A local Italian school, home schooling or virtual high school, or the International School of Florence (ISF).

 You can contact the school liaison officer at DSN 633-8084 or at 011-39-050-54-8084.

 The Livorno Health Clinic operates by appointments, and its hours are from 7:30 a.m. until 4:30 p.m.
 Monday through Friday, unless otherwise indicated.
 A valid identification card must be presented to receive any care except emergency care.
 To make an appointment, call the front desk at DSN 314-633-7357/7358.

 All requests for emergency services should be made directly to the MP desk at DSN 314-633-7575.
 From off post, dial 54-7575 if you live within the Pisa area or dial 050-54-7575 from areas of Italy outside of the Pisa calling area.
 For on-post emergencies, dial 114.
 Emergency services are provided through the local host nation community.

 All questions about the Exceptional Family Member Program (EFMP) should be directed to the Vicenza EFMP Office at DSN 314-633-7084.

 Active duty soldiers are the first priority for medical services and are entitled to receive complete and unqualified treatment.
-Family members are the second priority and are entitled to medical services, contingent upon the availability of space, facilities and the capabilities of the medical staff.
+Family members are the second priority and are entitled to medical services, contingent upon the availability of space, facilities, and the capabilities of the medical staff.
 When services are unavailable, beneficiaries will be referred to TRICARE.
-Retired Members, their family members and family members of deceased retired members are provided services when facilities and staffing permit.
-It is your responsibility to call the Health Benefits Advisor for more information.
+Retired members, their family members, and family members of deceased retired members are provided services when facilities and staffing permit.
+Call the health benefits advisor for more information.